 Booker T Washington sought to be admitted to Howard University, a leading black college five hundred miles away.
 He worked and scraped and saved and few neighbors gave him a few dollars, and he took trains and stagecoaches to Richmond where his money ran out.
 He went into the hotel to try to find a meager place to stay out of cold, but the desk clerk immediately told him they would not provide blacks food or lodging under any circumstances.
 For the next few days he worked at an odd job loading a ship in port to pay for meals, sleeping under the sidewalk to save enough to travel the remaining eighty miles to Hampton.

-Out of the blue Booker T Washington showed up on the doorstep of Howard University.
+Out of the blue Booker T Washington showed up on the doorstep of Hampton Institute.
 There was no room at any inn nearby for him to freshen up, he had about run out of money, he presented himself to the head teacher poor and dirty and smelly from the long journey under the hot Virginia sun.
 She initially said there was no room for him, but he stayed waiting for several hours.
 Finally, she gave him a broom and said the recitation room needed sweeping.

 Booker T Washington pretended he was still working for Mrs. Ruffner.
 He not only swept the room three times, he dusted and wiped down the walls and each table, chair, and desk four times and the closets also.
 When this Yankee head teacher wiped her glove vainly looking for any dust at all anywhere in the room or the closets, she quietly remarked, “I guess you will do to enter this institution.”